kristopherjohnson/MenubarCountdown/README.md

 v2.0 (work in progress)

-- Updated for macOS 10.14.4 and newer, with 64-bit support
+- Updated for macOS 10.14.4 and newer
 - Code translated to Swift
-- When timer is stopped, menubar displays small hourglass icon rather than 00:00:00, to conserve menubar space
+- When timer is not active, menubar displays small hourglass icon rather than 00:00:00, to conserve menubar space
-- Add option to repeat alert sound after timer expiration, until it is acknowledged
+- Added option to repeat alert sound after timer expiration, until it is acknowledged
-- Add option to blink 00:00:00 in the menu bar after timer expiration, until it is acknowledged
+- Added option to blink 00:00:00 in the menu bar after timer expiration, until it is acknowledged
-- Add Pause menu item
+- Added Pause menu item
 - Supports dark mode

+v1.3 (2019/10/21)

+- Works on macOS 10.15 Catalina.
+- Minimum macOS version supported is now 10.6.
+(10.5 is no longer supported).
+- 32-bit processors are no longer supported.
-- Remove support for Growl
+- Growl is no longer supported.

 v1.2 (2009/06/22)